 • Expanding the tree's growing space

-• Installing concrete in the surrounding sections of sidewalk to provide space for future root growth
+• Installing concrete in the surrounding sections of sidewalk using techniques to promote tree preservation and sidewalk longevity

 Ranking and Inspection